 Despite a challenging year for Victorian healthcare, there have also been many achievements and improvements.

-Released today, the Safer Care Victoria annual report 2019-20 opens by thanking healthcare workers for their continued efforts to provide safe care to Victorians.
+Released today, the Safer Care Victoria annual report 2020-21 opens by acknowledging the International Year of Health and Care Workers and thanking healthcare workers for their continued efforts to provide safe care to Victorians.

-While many of our projects were placed on hold and our staff redirected to support the coronavirus (COVID-19) response, the report highlights many positive outcomes, including:
+While much of our workforce is still dedicated to supporting the state’s ongoing COVID-19 response, the report highlights many positive outcomes, including:

 We welcome any feedback on our performance and this report to firstname.lastname@example.org